abhi-verma/postgres_data_modeling/README.md

 ## Example Queries
 1. Which songs were played the most in the year 2018?
 2. Which artist was most popular in the year 2018?
-3. How much time free users spend listening on the app and could be targeted for paid subscription marketing?
+3. How much time free users spend listening on the app and could they be targeted for paid subscription marketing?